Self-Managed (YAML)

 Qtap (Data Plane) → Your S3-Compatible Object Store

-Coming Soon: Self-hosted Pulse/ClickHouse infrastructure will be available in a future release, enabling centralized event storage and analytics within your own environment.
+**Enterprise Only:** Self-hosted Pulse/ClickHouse infrastructure is available for enterprise customers, enabling centralized event storage and analytics within your own environment.
+Contact us to find out more.

 In self-managed mode, Qtap (data plane) operates independently without a control plane: